-In last post we covered, Privacy Preserving Measurement (PPM) and covered how Distributed Aggregation Protocol (DAP) works.
-Today, we'll explore how to implement a simplified version of the using Python with Prio3 as our Verifiable Distributed Aggregation Function (VDAF).
+In last post we covered, Privacy Preserving Measurement (PPM) and discussed how Distributed Aggregation Protocol (DAP) works.
+Today, we'll explore how to implement a simplified version of the DAP using Python with Prio3 as our Verifiable Distributed Aggregation Function (VDAF).
 This implementation will support multiple clients, demonstrating how DAP can aggregate data from multiple sources while maintaining privacy.
 Let's dive in!

 Implementing the Finite Field

 First we will sets up a simple Finite Field (FF), which is crucial for the cryptographic operations in Prio3.
-A finite field is a set that provides a way to perform arithmetic operations with guaranteed properties that are useful for cryptographic protocols.
-In Prio3, finite fields are used for secret sharing and for the underlying zero-knowledge proofs.
+A Finite Field is a set that provides a way to perform arithmetic operations with guaranteed properties that are useful for cryptographic protocols.
+In Prio3, Finite Fields are used for secret sharing and for the underlying zero-knowledge proofs.
 Prio3 is suitable for a wide variety of aggregation functions, including sum, mean, standard deviation, estimation of quantiles, and linear regression.

 Here we setup addition, multiplication, subtraction, and division operations on top of Finite Field.
 Initialisation requires a prime number p.
 We're using largest 32-bit prime (4294967291), larger the prime better the security.